thebrokenmirror/Audio/README.md

 # AudioPlayer
+A demo and a metamod lib to provide similar functions to the previous SM-Ext-Audio extension in csgo, that is, sending custom audio streams such as a song through a bot's voice chat.
 > [!IMPORTANT]
 > Only tested on windows now, will support linux if there's no obstacle.

-A demo and a metamod lib to provide similar functions to the previous SM-Ext-Audio extension in csgo, that is, sending custom audio streams such as a song through a bot's voice chat.
+> [!WARNING]
+> Will auto enable `sv_alltalk 1`.

 ## API Usage
 1. Include the `iaudioplayer.h` in `public` folder.